 published November 2018: DOI: 10.13140/RG.2.2.34337.25441

 at the Geopolymer Institute, Why-AAM-are not GP and on YouTube.

 Many scientists and civil engineers are mistaking alkali activation for geopolymers, fueling confusion, using them as synonyms without understanding what they really are.

-To sum up: Alkali-Activated Materials (AAM) are NOT Polymers, so they cannot be called Geo- Polymers.
+To sum-up: Alkali-Activated Materials (AAM) are NOT Polymers, so they cannot be called Geo-Polymers.
+AAMs are hydrates and Geopolymers are polymers.
 Geopolymers are NOT a subset of AAM because they are not a calcium hydrate alternative (no NASH, no KASH).
+Geopolymer is not a hydrate, because water does not participate in the structuration of the material.
 They belong to two very different and separate chemistry systems (a hydrate/precipitate that is a monomer or a dimer versus a true polymer).
 Those who claim that both terms are synonyms are promoting a misleading scientific belief.
-Learn why by watching these four videos.

 In my four keynotes at the Geopolymer Camp (2014-2017), I explained why Alkali- Activated-Materials are not Geopolymers, or why alkali-activation is not geopolymerization.
 We have selected all the sequences that had been dedicated to this issue in the GPCamp-2014, 2015, 2016 and 2017 keynotes.
 These videos are titled: Why Alkali- Activated Materials are NOT Geopolymers.
 You will finally understand why there are two different systems.

 Click here to see how to download paper nr 25 Why-AAM.pdf.